rstoyanchev/spring-mvc-31-indepth/java-config/slides.md

 !SLIDE subsection
 # MVC Java Config Design

-!SLIDE
-# Design goal

-!SLIDE incremental
-## Replicate the benefits of
-## the MVC XML namespace in Java

-!SLIDE incremental
-## minus the downsides

-!SLIDE incremental bullets
-# MVC namespace

-* On-ramp for Spring MVC applications
-* Higher-level config language
-* Succinct
-* Little knowledge required

 !SLIDE bullets incremental
-# But also..
+# Design goals

-* Config not easy to see
+* A simple starting point
+* Transparency
+* Flexibility
-* No path from simple to advanced
+* A path from simple to advanced
-* Black box

-!SLIDE bullets incremental
-# Even more confusing to..

-* Copy & paste config snippets
-* When looking to solve a problem
-* How does it relate to the namespace?

 !SLIDE
-# Lesson learned:

-## Transparency is key for Spring MVC config!
+# Why does it matter?

 !SLIDE
-## And so is flexibility

-!SLIDE bullets incremental small
-# `WebMvcConfigurationSupport`

-* The central MVC Java config class
-* Config comparable to that of the MVC namespace
-* But using `@Bean` methods
-* Easy to read

-!SLIDE bullets incremental small
-# How to make use of it?

-* One obvious choice..
-* Extend `WebMvcConfigurationSupport`
-* Override `@Bean` methods
+## It's a relatively simple mechanism worth understanding

-!SLIDE bullets incremental
+!SLIDE
-## But how to replicate the MVC namespace experience?

-* A simple starting point
-* Little knowledge required
-* Higher-level config language
+## You may use for your own purposes, e.g.
+## to design your your own `@EnableXyz`

 !SLIDE small
-# Simple starting point
+# A simple starting point

 	@@@ java